BjornL1/balance-stock/README.md

 ![](readme_images/sales_error.png)

 - Surplus
-  - The surplus value illustrates how the latest sales or orders affected the current balance between existing stock and sales, the value written to the gspread can be interpreted as the number of orders to prepare to maintain the current stock without using the calculation of average sales and critical level.
+  - The surplus value illustrates how the latest sales or orders affected the current balance between existing stock and sales, the value written to the gspreadsheet can be interpreted as the number of orders to prepare to maintain the current stock without using the calculation of average sales and critical level.

 - Planned sales
   - The planned sales values represent the actual values needed to produce or prepare for achieving the target value of stock.
 These values are calculated by adding the surplus value with the product of average sales and the critical level value.
+A negative value in this sheet indicates that no production of this item is needed in that specific timeframe, the stock data is sufficient to manage the requested stock for next time the program runs.

 ### Program procedures
 In the following description, the definition of "session" is equivalent to a program run without existing and restarting the program.

-The program can be run in one or multiple sessions, where the first mentioned handles one time of adding critical level, sales and then exiting the program.
+The program can be run in one or multiple sessions, where the first mentioned handles one time of adding critical level, sales and then the sessions ends.
 If no invalid data is entered, the following steps will be performed from a user perspective with a single session:
 1. Run program.
 2. Enter critical level data.
 3. Enter sales data.
 4. Enter "no" when being asked for adding more sales data (yes or no).
-5. A list from the latest sales (maximum four sessions) will be presented to the user in the program, this is followed by a goodbye message and the program is exiting.
+5. A list from the latest sales (maximum four sessions) will be presented to the user in the program, this is followed by a goodbye message and the session ends.

 #### Program procedure - multiple sessions

-When a user wish to perform several sessions, the program will return to step 3 instead of exiting program from step 4 and as long as the user enters
+When a user wish to perform several sessions, the program will return to step 3 instead of exiting the program from step 4 and as long as the user enters
 "yes" in step 4 this will continue.